-Maintaining security on dozens or hundreds of SaaS apps is IT’s newest biggest challenge.
-Common approaches to this is often misguided though.
+Closing up the security gaps on dozens or hundreds of SaaS apps is IT’s newest biggest challenge.
+However the usual methods enterprises employ to solve this issue are often misguided.
 According to Information Week, focus gets put on provider security failure, or ensuring that software providers have the compliance and controls in place to mitigate against data breaches.

 In reality, the likelihood of issues here is small.
 Companies' most significant vulnerabilities actually lie with their own users and data – and most IT organizations have little idea how to address these.

 Gartner believes IT is facing challenges because most organizations are moving to a relatively large ecosystem of cloud service providers, rather than a monoculture.
 Creating, maintaining and updating security policies on a per-cloud-service basis is difficult when the volume of SaaS apps and services in use is soaring.
 Cleanshelf found that in 2018, the average 350 person company spent $4.8 million on SaaS applications annually.
-Few IT teams have the necessary controls to manage risk exposure and, as a result, “...user behavior is a greater concern than vulnerabilities inherent to any cloud service provider”, according to Gartner.
+Few IT teams have the tools to manage risk exposure.
+As a result, “...user behavior is a greater concern than vulnerabilities inherent to any cloud service provider”, according to Gartner.

 IT is aware that SaaS consumption is being driven by end users and that trying to re-establish full control is a fool’s errand.